aurora-opensource/streetscape.gl/docs/api-reference/stream-settings-panel.md

   receive the following arguments:
   - `theme` (Object) - the current theme
   - `type` (String) - the XVIZ primitive type of the current stream

+##### onSettingsChange (Function, optional)

+Callback when the user changes the stream settings.
+Will receive the following parameters:

+- `settings` (Object)

+If the callback returns `true`, the event is considered "handled" and prevents the default behavior (log frame update)